georgeclarke98/backend-tech-test/README.md

 Postgres / PostgreSQL should be used, ideally deployed via Supabase.io.

 API endpoints should be serverless.
-A simple Vercel API is acceptable.
+A simple Vercel / Next.js API is acceptable.

 For the frontend, a Next.js application should be created.
 This can be a single page with a signup form.
 Don't fret over the UI / design.

 All endpoints should be adequetly authenticated.
+Request and response payloads should be adequetly validated.